Cracking Pecan's Problems

 More than two thirds of pecan varieties are now affected by this disease, especially those grown in warm, humid states like Georgia.
 Plus, to get the most economical use out of their land, growers will plant trees close together, which limits air circulation and enhances the moist, muggy conditions the fungus likes.
 Some southeastern growers spray fungicide multiple times a year to keep the disease under control.

-This real-world production problem has become the focus of a new Noble Foundation research project that draws together the organization's expertise from the laboratory to the orchard.
+This real-world production problem has become the focus of a new Noble Research Institute research project that draws together the organization's expertise from the laboratory to the orchard.
 The effort received a boost in October, when the National Institute of Food and Agriculture awarded a historic, $4.3 million grant to Noble and five other institutions to develop resources for pecans and study some of the toughest problems facing pecans.

 Pecan scab fungus grows in a petri dish for research purposes.